IcySunStudio/fetcher/README.md

 Simplicity in mind: directly provides a `Future` (likely network call, which may throw), the widget handles the rest.

+Package developed with the [KISS principle](https://en.wikipedia.org/wiki/KISS_principle): no fuss, no glitter, just an easy-to-use API, using easy-to-read code.

+**Fetcher Bloc**

+`fetcher` package was designed with BLoC pattern in mind.
+We recommend using `fetcher` with the provided `BlocProvider` to split UI and business logic, and with the `value_stream` package to handle synchronous UI changes (based on `StreamBuilder`).
+A handy export file is provided in that purpose.

 ## Features

 * Minimalist library: mostly use native Flutter components & logic